Concurrent Sessions VII | April 15 | 1:30 PM - 2:20 PM ET

 Catherine Riddell, Assistant Vice-President, Communications, University of Toronto

-Catherine Riddell is an award-winning communications and public relations executive with 15+ years of experience in complex and tier-one environments.
-As Assistant Vice-President, Communications, at the University of Toronto, she is responsible for aligning and integrating communications and marketing strategy, products, channels, and functions, while upholding and advancing the University's positive global reputation.
-She has led two teams to earn the International Association of Business Communicator's Not-for-Profit Communications Department of the year (2016 and 2023).
-During her nearly two decades at the University, she has worked in four different divisions “ the University of Toronto Scarborough, the Rotman School of Management, the Division of University Advancement and the Faculty of Applied Science & Engineering.
-And at the Canadian Institute for Advanced Research (CIFAR).
-She served as Vice-President, Strategic Communications, where she established the global research organization's first strategic communications team and led its public engagement strategy.
-Catherine holds a Bachelor of Arts in Media, Information and Technoculture from Western University, a Master of Arts in Journalism from Western University, and a Master of Education (Leadership Cohort) from OISE.
+Catherine Riddell is an award-winning communications and public relations professional with 20+ years of experience in complex and tier-one environments.
+As Assistant Vice-President, Communications at the University of Toronto, she is responsible for aligning and integrating communications and marketing strategy, products, channels, and functions, while upholding and advancing the University’s positive global reputation.
+Catherine has deep experience as a trusted strategic advisor and mentor.
+She holds a Master of Arts in Journalism from Western University, and a Master of Education in Higher Education Leadership from the University of Toronto.